Welcome to the most complete guide to the best landmarks in Madrid.

 Plaza de España

-Plaza de España is without a doubt one of the most remarkable points of interest in Madrid.
+Plaza de España is without a doubt one of the most remarkable Madrid landmarks.

-It is located between Princesa and Gran Vía streets and is a popular Madrid landmark among tourists and locals alike.
+It is located between Princesa and Gran Vía streets and is a popular spot among tourists and locals alike.

 A monument to Miguel de Cervantes, the famous Spanish novelist, stands out in the middle of the Square.